 What the bookkeeper does next is recognisable but not gone:

-The central point is plain: no manual data entry.
-The fields that previously came off a PDF by hand — or by OCR with a verification step — now arrive structured.
-The review-and-approve gate the bookkeeper already operates does not go away.
-It arguably becomes more important, because what is left for the human to do is exactly the judgement work that data entry used to crowd out: new-supplier scrutiny, GST classification, GL coding, and approval routing.
+No manual data entry — the fields that came off a PDF by hand now arrive structured.
+The bookkeeper's review-and-approve gate still matters; what is left is the judgement work that data entry used to crowd out — new-supplier scrutiny, GST classification, GL coding, approval routing.

 Supplier-side due diligence still belongs in this flow.
 PINT-SG arriving cleanly does not mean the supplier is who they say they are.
 Singapore AP teams should still confirm UEN status and GST registration, check the supplier against any internal watchlists, and apply the Singapore AP due-diligence checklist for missing trader fraud risk before authorising payment to a new counterparty.
 Structured-data inbound channels speed up data entry; they do not change the underlying counterparty controls.

 One last point on validation.
 The access point catches schema violations and a defined set of business-rule failures before delivery — anything that fails validation will not appear as a draft bill at all and will instead surface in the IRSP's exception flow (which is why validation-rule transparency was on the selection-criteria list earlier).
-Anything that passes validation can still need substantive judgement on the accounting treatment.
+Anything that passes validation can still need substantive judgement on the accounting treatment; the buyer-side checks for PINT-SG validation before input GST claims sit on top of network conformance.
 Conformance is not correctness.

 Extract invoice data to Excel with natural language prompts